rlasjunies/MTG/seedTSServer/README.md

 ### Karma

+    at the root of the project: 'webdriver-manager install --dev'

     start selenium by: 'webdriver-manager start'
     in another cmd line, move to the folder 'test-app' and start the file 'run.bat' (it's doing 'protractor _config.js')